hoangminhchuong29/hoangminhchuong29/README.md

 - 👋 Hi, I’m @hoangminhchuong29.
 - 👀 I’m interested in Computer Science.
-- 🌱 I’m currently learning Python and JavaScipt.
+- 🌱 I’m currently learning Python and JavaScript.
 - 💞️ I’m looking to collaborate on web development projects that use Django framework.
 - 📫 How to reach me hoangminhchuong29@gmail.com or on Twitter at @MinhChuong10152.